Computing well-balanced spanning trees of unweighted networks: Methods

 \subsection{Kruskal's algorithm}

-The Kruskal's algorithm is conceptually different from the Prim's algorithm.
+Kruskal's algorithm differs conceptually from Prim's algorithm.
 Instead of starting with a tree consisting of a seed node and then expanding it, the algorithm starts with a forest of trees, each consisting of a single node.
-The trees are then incrementally merged into larger trees by adding edges between them until only one tree remains.
+The trees are then incrementally merged into larger trees by adding edges between them until only one remains.
 At this point the algorithm stops and the remaining tree is a spanning tree of a graph.
 Since the algorithm turns out inefficient for our purposes in this paper, we do not provide the exact pseudocode here.

-The Kruskal's algorithm is non-deterministic and the actual spanning tree depends on random selection of the edges to merge the trees on each step.
+Kruskal's algorithm is nondeterministic and the actual spanning tree depends on a random selection of the edges to merge the trees at each step.
 The time complexity of the algorithm using a disjoint-set data structure is $\cmp{m\log n}$, for either weighted or unweighted graphs.
-As an example, the middle graph in~\figref{trees} shows a spanning tree computed with the Kruskal's algorithm.
+As an example, the middle graph in~\figref{trees} shows a spanning tree computed with Kruskal's algorithm.